Developer(s) – Acclaim Studios Salt Lake City

 Controls – 9/10

-As the game most likely made on the same engine, the same control scheme applies as what it does in War Zone.
+As the game most likely made on the same engine, the same control scheme applies to WWF Attitude as what it does in War Zone.
 In the cage matches, I still had the same trouble trying to climb out of cages, so the only disappointment I had with the controls scheme is that they didn’t address that issue.
 However, if born with, it doesn’t remain too much of a problem.
 On the other hand, however, the individual movesets and commands for which had been somewhat refined for Attitude and in that respect were yet another decisive improvement over War Zone.

 Lifespan – 8/10

 Of course, that there are far more characters and far more game modes added to this game, it can inevitably be made to far a far longer amount of the time than its predecessor.
 The sheer amount of customization, gameplay options made available at the time made this one of the most, if not the most, expansive WWE experiences at the time, and consequently, it still holds up as a game that both fans of WWE and non-fans alike can spend hours upon hours investing in.